alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

     *Because `local.settings.json` can contain secrets downloaded from Azure, the file is excluded from source control by default in the `.gitignore` file.*

-  * Create the Azure Function
+  * Create the Azure Function.

     In the terminal window or from a command prompt, move to the folder for your project, and run the following command: